ferrous-systems/rust-exercises/exercise-book/src/nrf52/radio-building-program.md

 cargo build --bin hello
 ```

+It should be noted that building the application for this target also requires the `thumbv7em-none-eabihf`
+target.
+Normally, you would have to add this target to `cargo` by using
+`rustup target add thumbv7em-none-eabihf`, but we provide a `rust-toolchain.toml` that is used to
+`cargo` to determine which toolchains should be installed automatically.

 The output of the compilation process will be an ELF (Executable and Linkable Format) file.
 The file will be placed in the `target/thumbv7em-none-eabihf` directory.

 ✅ Run `$ file target/thumbv7em-none-eabihf/debug/hello` and compare if your output is as expected.